In The Name of The Rose

 Since the end of World war Two Intelligence Corps personnel have seen continuing active service in conventional warfare, counter-insurgency, counter-terrorist and peacekeeping missions across the globe.
 In Palestine, Korea, Suez, Malaya, Borneo, Cyprus, Kenya, Oman, Northern Ireland, the Falklands, the Gulf War, Bosnia, Kosovo, Sierra Leone, Iraq and Afghanistan - members of the Corps have proudly worn the 'Rose & Laurel' cap badge and displayed the professionalism and dedication that has become synonymous with it.
 In these operations further members of the Corps have lost their lives.

 As we move into the 21st Century the traditional role of the Intelligence Corps has continued, albeit refined and sharpened to counter the new threats posed by an ever-changing, increasingly uncertain and dangerous world.
-In the time it took to research this project we lost seven members of the Corps killed in action - three in Iraq and four in Afghanistan - and our men and women continue to serve on the frontline of active duty.
+In the time it took to research this project we lost seven members of the Corps killed in action - three in Iraq and four in Afghanistan - and our people continue to serve on the frontline of active duty.

 Wherever the members of the present day Intelligence Corps may be called upon to serve, they will do so with a proud tradition behind them - a tradition forged by those members who went out before them but didn't come home.
 The story of those who gave their lives while wearing our cap badge is perhaps the most important, and certainly the most emotive, aspect of our heritage.